Automate management with the SQL Server IaaS Agent extension

 - Install SQL Server with a named instance within the SQL Server VM.

-- Install the IaaS extension from the Azure portal.
+Verify the extension is installed in the Azure portal.

 You can also use the Get-AzVMSqlServerExtension Azure PowerShell cmdlet:

 The previous command confirms that the agent is installed and provides general status information.
 You can get specific status information about automated backup and patching by using the following commands:

 $sqlext = Get-AzVMSqlServerExtension -VMName "vmname" -ResourceGroupName "resourcegroupname" $sqlext.AutoPatchingSettings $sqlext.AutoBackupSettings

 - SQL Server VMs deployed through the Azure Resource Manager.
 SQL Server VMs deployed through the classic model are not supported.

 - SQL Server VMs deployed to the public or Azure Government cloud.
 Deployments to other private or government clouds are not supported.